 On Tuesday, Cambridge Intelligence representatives attended a reception for the winners of the 50th anniversary Queen’s Awards for Enterprise, hosted by Her Majesty the Queen and the Duke of Edinburgh at Buckingham Palace.

-Established in 1965, The Queen’s Awards are recognised in the UK as the most highly coveted achievement in the recognition of business success and entrepreneurship.
+Established in 1965, The Queen’s Awards are recognized in the UK as the most highly coveted achievement in the recognition of business success and entrepreneurship.
 Each year, winning companies are invited to a Buckingham Palace reception.
 For its 50th anniversary event, the 2015 reception was attended by nine members of the Royal family, including The Queen, The Duke of Edinburgh, The Duke of York and the Princess Royal.

 Digital Marketing Manager, Andrew Disney, was accompanied by Legal Counsel Paola Cavallin, to Buckingham Palace where the reception took place.
 Following a formal presentation, members of the royal family circulated with guests.

 “Visiting Buckingham Palace and meeting The Queen and Duke of Edinburgh was a fantastic experience,” Andrew said after the reception.
-“Her Majesty seemed particularly impressed by Cambridge Intelligence’s international growth, and congratulated us on our win.
+“Her Majesty seemed particularly impressed by Cambridge Intelligence’s international growth and congratulated us on our win.
 The Duke seemed on good form, taking interest in the different companies and keeping guests entertained.”

 Cambridge Intelligence was founded in 2011 and has grown from one employee to fifteen in that time.
-Nearly 80 organizations around the world, including government agencies, global corporations and national police forces, use the firm’s software to make sense of complex connected data.
+Nearly 80 organizations around the world, including government agencies, global corporations, and national police forces, use the firm’s software to make sense of complex connected data.